 GAY EASTER BRUNCH & MUNCH

-- Atchafalaya is located in Uptown off Louisiana Avenue in an orange house you can’t miss.
-Their Bloody Marys alone are enough to make us want to beeline it over to this bunch spot.
+3. Atchafalaya is located in Uptown off Louisiana Avenue in an orange house you can’t miss.
+Their Bloody Marys alone are enough to make us want to beeline it over to this brunch spot.

-- Looking for more relaxed environment with good food that will leave you too full to walk, check out the Ruby Slipper.
+4. Looking for a more relaxed environment with good food that will leave you nice and full, check out the Ruby Slipper.